Metatavu/wordpress-kunta-api-core/README.md

 ### Customizing service and service channel components

 All components are rendered through templates.
-This allows plugin and theme developers to customize the outputted markup to match their site.
+This allows plugin and theme developers to customize the outputted markup to match their needs.

+Templates are written as [Twig](https://twig.symfony.com/) templates

+Default templates can be found from [Project's GitHub project templates folder](https://github.com/Metatavu/wordpress-kunta-api-core/tree/develop/templates)